PSLeon24/PSLeon24/README.md

 aggregating correlated observations helps a population and hurts an individual, and what a model should do about it.

+Alongside it I work on **adversarial attacks against diffusion models**, protecting faces from being used as material for deepfake synthesis by making them poor inputs to generation rather than by detecting the output after the fact.
+AEGIS, currently under review at *Pattern Recognition*, is the latest of that line.

-Before this I worked on **adversarial disruption of generative models**, protecting faces from being used as material for deepfake synthesis, and on **detection under degraded imaging conditions**.
-That work appears in IEEE Access, in the Institute of Electronics and Information Engineers (IEIE) journal and conferences, and at the Workshop on Image Processing and Image Understanding (IPIU), and was recognised with a paper award at IEIE 2024.
+Earlier work covers **detection under degraded imaging conditions** and real-time pose estimation.
+It appears in IEEE Access, in the journal and conferences of the Institute of Electronics and Information Engineers (IEIE), and at the Workshop on Image Processing and Image Understanding (IPIU), and was recognised with a paper award at IEIE 2024.

 Previously a graduate researcher at the **Visual Intelligence and Perception Laboratory**, Pusan National University, advised by Prof. Jinsun Park.